walifaizy/cart-checkout/readme.md

 # Technology Stack

 1. Node with YARN for managing the packages.
-2. ReactJS(NextJS) - for the UI development and integration.
+2. ReactJS(NextJS) - for the UI components.
 3. TypeScript
 4. Fetch API
+5. Styled Components